JohnGoldsmith/dotnetrdf-wiki/UserGuide-Formatting-API.md

 # Formatting API

 The Formatting API is an collection of APIs found in the `VDS.RDF.Writing.Formatting` namespace, it is concerned with turning objects like nodes, triples and SPARQL results into strings for display.
-The formatting API underpins the writers already seen in the basic tutorial on the [[UserGuide/Writing RDF|Writing RDF]] page.
+The formatting API underpins the writers already seen in the basic tutorial on the [[Writing RDF|UserGuide-Writing-RDF]] page.

 The API consists of a number of interfaces: